 A short sale is a real estate transaction in which the bank or lender agrees to let the homeowners sell their home for less than their loan balance.
 In some cases, the sellers don't need to pay back the difference between what they owe and the proceeds of the sale.
+Recent changes in the industry have streamlined the short sale process, making this sort of transaction a popular alternative for both buyers and sellers.
+Additionally, banks are much more interested in facilitating short sales and avoiding foreclosures that result in placing the properties back on their books.

 In many cases, short sales present a proverbial "win-win" situation.
 Here's how: